helix-docker-svc/helix-swarm-docker/README.md

 only entry in the .env file that is still needed is `PUBLIC_HTTP`.
 At the very least, you may want to remove the passwords from this file.

-If the P4D server is a Linux server, and no Swarm extensions are configured on it, then Swarm extensions will be automatically installed.
+If the P4D server is a Linux server, and there are no Swarm triggers and no Swarm extensions are configured on it, then Swarm extensions will be automatically installed.

+Server side extensions are a new feature of P4D which are more efficient than triggers, and don't require an external language environment such as Perl.
+They are not currently supported on Windows versions of P4D.

 If the SWARM_FORCE_EXT environment variable is set to "y", then any existing Swarm extensions will be removed, and new ones always installed.